xiix0/scam/README.md

-You love your home and want it to be beautiful.
+Don't let your mind wander -- it's too little to be let out alone.